elioini/Docker/Meetup-content/introduction/README.md

 In the case above, if you run `docker run {image-name} production`, the argument that you passed in ("production") will override "development" as specified in CMD.

-The main difference between them is that `ENTRYPOINT` will always be run unless `--entrypoint` option is provided to `docker run`. `CMD` on the other hand, can be overridden by providing arguments to the `docker run` command.
+The main difference between them is that `ENTRYPOINT` will always  run unless `--entrypoint` option is provided to `docker run`. `CMD` on the other hand, can be overridden by providing arguments to the `docker run` command.

 In this case, you could provide anything to the `docker run` command... whether it is `/bin/bash` to `ls /etc`.